-Though getting a Class A CDL endorsement may open up the most job opportunities for a driver, a Class B CDL licence can provide a driver with a great career.
-A Class B CDL is a restricted license as you are not allowed to drive large tractors that tow 10,000 pounds or more.
+Though getting a Class A CDL will open the most job opportunities for a driver, a Class B CDL can provide drivers with a great career as well.

-From the Federal Motor Carrier Association, “Any single vehicle which has a gross vehicle weight rating or gross vehicle weight of 11,794 or more kilograms (26,001 pounds or more).
-Or any such vehicle towing a vehicle with a gross vehicle weight rating or gross vehicle weight that does not exceed 4,536 kilograms (10,000 pounds).
+“Any single vehicle which has a gross vehicle weight rating or gross vehicle weight of 11,794 or more kilograms (26,001 pounds or more), or any such vehicle towing a vehicle with a gross vehicle weight rating or gross vehicle weight that does not exceed 4,536 kilograms (10,000 pounds).”

-With a Class B icense, a trucker can drive any vehicles endorsed for Class B or Class C. Some of these vehicles are:
+With a Class B CDL, a trucker can drive any vehicles endorsed for Class B or Class C. Some of these vehicles are:

 - Straight trucks